promptfoo/promptfoo/site/docs/red-team/owasp-llm-top-10.md

 There are two ways to test for misinformation using Promptfoo:

-- **Accuracy testing**: Generate prompts with known correct answers and verify model responses through Promptfoo evals
+- **Accuracy testing**: Generate prompts with known correct answers and verify model responses through Promptfoo evals.
-- **Hallucination detection**: Use the `hallucination` plugin to test for false or misleading information using Promptfoo red teaming
+- **Hallucination detection**: Use the `hallucination` plugin to test for false or misleading information using Promptfoo red teaming.

 ### Evals Framework

 You can test for factuality and LLM "grounding" through [Promptfoo evals framework](/docs/guides/prevent-llm-hallucations/).
-This is a more methodical approach that helps developers mitigate the risk of LLM hallucinations through defining test cases and evaluating multiple approaches (such as prompt tuning and RAG).
+This is a more methodical approach that helps developers mitigate the risk of LLM hallucinations by defining test cases and evaluating multiple approaches (such as prompt tuning and RAG).

 ### Red Team Plugins